evanx/sublog-http/README.md

 docker run -e NODE_ENV=test -e subscribeChannel=logger:mylogger -e redisHost=$redisHost -d sublog-http:test
 ```
 where `redisHost` is the IP number of the Redis instance to which the container should connect.

+Note that in this case the port will be the `8080` default configured and exposed in the `Dockerfile`

 Get container ID:
 ```